Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 Behaviour of the "echo" command or the shell built-in, respectively.

-Availability of "printf", and variations in its handling of escape sequences.
+Availability of "printf", and implementation variations (especially handling of escape sequences).

 1.)
 Variations in echo implementations

-About the history, from Gunnar Ritter in <3B98D626.HL11B46E@bigfoot.de> (bad translation is mine), motivating this page:
+About the history, from Gunnar Ritter in <3B98D626.HL11B46E@bigfoot.de> (rough translation by me), motivating this page:

-printf was introduced with the Ninth Edition System.
+printf was introduced with the Ninth Edition System (reference in SUSv3).

 It was added to more widely distributed Unix flavours with 4.3BSD-Reno and with SVR4.